Association Policy: Why Communication Is Key

-(Reminder: Don’t skip to this stage if you haven’t explained the purpose and “why” behind your new policy (see Tip #2).
-By going straight to enforcement, homeowners won’t have a clear picture of why it matters and how it will benefit the community.
-In turn, they will have less incentive to follow the policy.)
+(Reminder: Don’t skip to this stage if you haven’t already explained the purpose and “why” behind your new policy (see Step #2).
+By going straight to enforcement, homeowners won’t have a clear picture of why it matters and how it will benefit the community, which means they might be less inclined to follow the policy).

 Explain the process of rule creation and enforcement to the membership so that homeowners know what to expect.
 You may also want to consider giving them a vital role in the process and requesting their feedback before you move forward with a change.
 Some states have requirements or recommendations in place that include homeowner feedback during the policy development stage.

 Even after you’ve communicated the purpose and process of the new policy, make sure you are reinforcing the long-term benefits.
 Work with your manager and management company on creative ways to communicate the importance of the policy.
 This should be done on an ongoing basis, so that new homeowners understand the benefits and value as well.
+You may want to add reminders to a monthly newsletter, post friendly notices in common areas or send a quick email.
+Let residents know that their work in following policies always pays off.
+Even policies as simple as putting trash cans away on a certain day of the week or using designated visitor parking spots can enhance your reputation in the community at large and even improve property values.
 A good management company will help you devise a solid communication plan and strategy to reinforce the benefits with residents and homeowners.

 (Remember: Policy development and communication is the board’s responsibility, but your management company should be supporting you on enforcement.
-It is not your board’s job to personally enforce rules.
-This can negatively affect your association’s reputation, and it may also lead to liability if not done correctly.)
+It is not the board’s job to personally enforce rules.
+This can negatively affect your association’s reputation, and it may even lead to liability if not done correctly.)

 The Key to Great Policy: Communication

-From policy creation to policy enforcement, the key to effective and reasonable policy is communication every step of the way.
+From policy creation to enforcement, the key is clear and thorough communication.
 When homeowners understand why the association has certain policies and what the benefits of those policies are to them and the community at large, it leads to happier residents and a stronger association.